inspec/inspec-aws/docs/resources/aws_route_tables.md

 # aws\_route\_tables

-Use the `aws_route_tables` InSpec audit resource to test properties of all or a group of Route Tables.
-A Route Table contains a set of rules, called routes, that are used to determine where network traffic is directed.
-This particular resource also test properties of all the Routes.
+Use the `aws_route_tables` InSpec audit resource to test properties of all or a group of route tables, or the properties of all routes.
+A route table contains a set of rules, called routes, that are used to determine where network traffic is directed.

 ## Syntax